ericberman/MyFlightbookiOS/ReadMe.md

 Note that you can tell which server you are using by going to the Profile tab, tapping "About MyFlightbook", and then scrolling to the bottom; it will show you the following information:
 [MFBHostname] [Takeoff Speed] [Landing Speed] [Version] E.g., "MyFlightbook.com 70 55 3.0.1" means that it is hitting the live site, using 70kts as a takeoff speed and 55 as a landing speed, and it is version 3.0.1 of the app.

+The main difference between DEBUG and retail (i.e., not DEBUG) is what happens when you tap "engine start" in the new flight screen.
+In a DEBUG build, this will feed to the app simulated GPS data from the file "GPSSamples.csv".
+This is useful for testing autodetection and such in the debugger.

 ## 3 Using SOAP
 MyFlightbook uses SOAP (remember my rule - no laughing!) to make it's web service calls.
 You can find the current WSDL [here](http://myflightbook.com/logbook/public/webservice.asmx?WSDL).